What is data enrichment in B2B?

 Why is data enrichment essential?

-An unenriched prospect file is like a map without a legend.
-You have data points but no way to find the right paths.
-With an enriched database, however:
+An unenriched prospect file is a map without a legend.
+You have data points but no way to act on them usefully.
+With an enriched database, you can segment with precision, personalize messages with real relevance, and pick up the right signals at the right moment.

 How to enrich your data effectively?